-Micah Sjoblom is an Associate Director in the Health Care department at NORC.
-He has responsibilities for collaborating with department leadership regarding administrative needs including staffing, business development and financial management.
-In addition to his department level administrative role, he directs and coordinates large complex data collection projects for various Federal clients.
-He is also a member of NORC's Institutional Review Board.
+Micah Sjoblom is a vice president in the Health Care department at NORC.
+He has responsibilities for collaborating with department leadership to facilitate and direct department functions including recruitment and staffing, business development and financial management.
+In addition to his department leadership role, he directs and leads large complex quantitative survey research for government clients at the federal, state and local level.
+He currently serves as the Chair of NORC's Institutional Review Board.

 Sjoblom has more than 25 years of experience working in research and survey management, with particular expertise in the management of large-scale cross-sectional and panel surveys utilizing responsive design and multimode technical solutions for data collection.
 Sjoblom's responsibilities include the development and implementation of project management tools and indicators; training and oversight programs for large data collection teams (> 150 staff); and measurement techniques pertaining to the assessment of quality control and process improvement across tasks, key milestones, and deliverables.